gisUTM/lur/README.md

 relationship is often a linear regression model, but other regression techniques area common.

-The process can be broken into XXX major steps that include:
+The process can be broken into five major steps that include:

 1. Collection of air pollution observations.
 2. Identify surronding land use conditions within buffers of the air pollution